8. Google +

 A chip that would slide right through you!
 Looking back now, it seems like a hideous idea.

 People soon realized the terrible downsides, including the horrible stomach pain and other unmentionable gastrointestinal effects of eating indigestible food.
-Only two years after Wow!
-Chips were released, sales had dropped by half.
+Only two years after their release, sales of WOW! chips dropped by half.

 6. Twitter Peek